-Physicon, and perhaps one or both of his sons, when Taird group, Ptolemy VI. and the portraits of living queens on the gold money are VIII., or later equally wanting.
-The coin in the French Collection (Pl. viii.
-7-10.) of Paphos, year 33 (pl. xxxii.
+Physicon, and perhaps one or both of his sons, when the portraits of living queens on the gold money are equally wanting.
+The coin in the French Collection of Paphos, year 33 (pl. xxxii.
 6), cannot be doubted to be of Philometor or Physicon, more probably the earlier.
 Allowing for the Egyptian fabric, always inferior, one coin engraved (pl. viii.
-7) may be assigned with probability to Philometor, the rest to Physcon, while one or more of the latest may be of Portrait assimi-Soter II. or even Alexander I. It is quite possible lated to that of later queens. that in the coins later than the reign of Epiphanes, the features of Arsinoë may be assimilated to those of one or more queens reigning when they were issued.
+7) may be assigned with probability to Philometor, the rest to the features of Arsinoë may be assimilated to those of one or more queens reigning when they were issued.
 Indeed the likeness of one head, in this part of the series (no. 8), to the portrait of Cleopatra, Queen of Syria (Cat.
 Seleucid Kings of Syria, pl. xxiii.
-1), suggests that it may represent her sister, Cleopatra III. of Egypt, second The subsequent coins (pl. viii.
-9-10) might then wife of Physcon. show the same portrait at later ages, and bring Third group ends us down to the joint-reign of Cleopatra III. and under Cleopatra III. and Alexan-Ptolemy Alexander I., or the subsequent sole reign der I., or Soter II. of Soter II., after which it is most unlikely that appears to be of the reign of Euergetes.
+1), suggests that it may represent her sister, Cleopatra III. of Egypt, second wife of Physcon.
+The subsequent coins (pl. viii.
+9-10) might then